mytec33/coreutils/README.md

 .Net console is used to not have to deal with tty's or identify the host OS to determine where to read STDIN.

+### touch

+Behavior
+- The same time is used in given invocation